ibm-cloud-docs/solution-tutorials/cloud-usage.md

 By combining advanced Lucene search queries with an enterprise-agreed tagging schema, managers and team leads can more easily identify and take action on Cloud apps, resources, and services.

-## Explore usage using with the Usage Dashboard
+## Explore usage with the Usage Dashboard
 {: #dashboard}

 Once management is aware of the services that teams are using, the next often-asked question is, "What does it cost to operate these services?"
 The most straightforward means of determining usage and cost is by reviewing the {{site.data.keyword.cloud_notm}} Usage Dashboard.